AldoMaine/Gaming/README.md

 Highly effective against armored targets.
 8 second duration.

 #### Slag damage
 Doubles other damage types once a target is slagged.
 8 second duration.
+Even though slagging is said to double *all* other types of damage, for this app I just double the kinetic damage done while a target is slagged.
+For simplicities sake.
+I've found that a good tactic with tough enemies is to slag them then switch to a gun that does more damage and pour it on.

 #### Explosive damage
 Doubles kinetic damage.
 Can cause splash explosive damage nearby targets.